fustok/azure-keyvault-IMDS-UAMI/README.md

 # Microsoft Azure KeyVault IMDS UAMI how to
-Retrieve KeyVault secrets from container app in deployed in Microsoft Azure
+Retrieve KeyVault secrets from container app deployed in Microsoft Azure

 In Azure portal, create a resource group hosting the below minimal artifacts: